***2026 RULES AND REGULATIONS***

 PRIMARY - Ages: 5 and Under, 6-8, 9-11, 12-14 and 15-19

-All Star Showcase performances will receive a participation banner.
-The highest ranked performance in each Grand Champion division will be awarded a cash prize and a National Grand Champion trophy.
-Star Showcase runner-up performances will receive a $100 cash prize for qualifying and participating.
-The Overall High Point NOVICE Group/Line, the highest scoring Super Line and the highest scoring Production are invited to re-perform for exhibition only at the 2023 Star Showcase.
+All Star Showcase performances will receive a participation Banner.
+The highest ranked performance in each Grand Champion division will be awarded a Cash Prize and a National Grand Champion Trophy .
+Star Showcase Finalists will receive a Cash Prize for qualifying and participating.
+The Overall highest scoring Super Line and the highest scoring Production are invited to re-perform for exhibition only at the 2026 Star Showcase.

-***Once a group is announced as a qualified performance in the Star Showcase, NO changes can be made to the combination of performers, level, age division, performance type, props or music.
-Changes to Star Showcase performances will result in disqualification.**Substitutions can only be made in the instance of illness or injury, as long as the level AND age of the performance remain the same.
+***Once a Group is announced as a qualified performance in the Star Showcase, NO modifications can be made to the combination of performers, level, age division, performance type, props or music.
+Modifications to Star Showcase performances will result in disqualification.**Substitutions can only be made in the instance of illness or injury, as long as the level AND age of the performance remain the same.

 ADDITIONAL AWARDS FOR NATIONAL FINALS

 CHOREOGRAPHER OF THE YEAR AWARDS – These esteemed awards will be presented to the choreographers who have displayed exceptional choreography with their Group and Line performances at National Finals.
-The performances with the most nominations by the panel of judges will be deemed the winners of these awards.
+The performances with the most nominations by the panel of judges will be deemed the winners.
 Each winner will be presented with a custom award at the Star Showcase.
-THESE AWARDS ARE GIVEN AT NATIONAL FINALS ONLY.

-STUDIO OF THE YEAR AWARD – These prestigious awards are presented to the studios who receive the highest total of Top 5 High Point awards at National Finals.
+STUDIO OF THE YEAR AWARD – These prestigious awards are presented to the studios who receive the highest total of Top 5 High Point Awards at National Finals.
 Each winner will be presented with a custom award at the Star Showcase.
-THESE AWARDS ARE GIVEN AT NATIONAL FINALS ONLY.

-GRADUATING SENIOR SCHOLARSHIP – This exemplary award is presented to one graduating senior per National Finals who has excelled both on and off the stage.
-To be eligible for this award, a dancer must complete the official application process at https://dancekar.wufoo.com/forms/2023-kar-senior-scholarship-application/.
+GRADUATING SENIOR SCHOLARSHIP – This exemplary award is presented to one or more graduating seniors who have excelled both on and off the stage.
+To be eligible for this award, a dancer must complete the official application process on our website https://dancekar.wufoo.com/forms/2026-kar-graduating-senior-scholarship-application/ .
 The dancer must also be registered and participate at a National event.
-The winner of each scholarship is selected by the KAR Scholarship Committee.
-Each recipient will be presented with a $500 scholarship at the Star Showcase.
-THIS AWARD IS GIVEN AT NATIONAL FINALS ONLY.
+The winner of each Scholarship is selected by the KAR Scholarship Committee.
+Each recipient will be presented with a $500 Scholarship at the Star Showcase.